15th May to 14th June 2026 🇳🇵

 Contact Lizzy directly by email info@koraexplore.com or whatsapp (link below)!

-The basic trip is from Saturday 29th April 2023 (arriving Kathmandu) until Monday 24th May (leaving Kathmandu).
-For those of you already in Nepal and just joining us in Kathmandu…. we will have a pre-journey preparation meeting on Sunday 30th April ready for an early departure on Monday 1st May.
-We aim to return to Kathmandu on 22nd May.
-If you are leaving by international flight please only book for 24th May to allow us time to get you back to Kathmandu by road if the domestic flights are cancelled.
+The basic trip is from Friday 15th May 2026 (arriving Kathmandu) until Sunday 14th June (leaving Kathmandu).
+We aim to return to Kathmandu on 12th June.
+If you are leaving by international flight please only book for 14th June to allow us time to get you back to Kathmandu by road if the domestic flights are cancelled.
 If you have extra time before you need to leave we will be more than happy to suggest or organise another tour/excursion for you!

-Cost includes everything from leaving Kathmandu to arriving back in Kathmandu: welcome dinner in Kathmandu on Sunday 30th, Dhorpatan & Dolpo & Rara permits (650 USD per person), domestic flights (400 USD per person: Kathmandu to Pokhara, Rara to Kathmandu), group transport by jeep (Pokhara to Dhorpatan), accommodation and food (lodges, homestays, wild camps) for 21 nights on the trail.
+Cost includes everything from leaving Kathmandu to arriving back in Kathmandu: welcome dinner in Kathmandu on 15th May, accommodation and dinner in Pokhara on 16th May, Dhorpatan & Dolpo & Rara permits (650 USD per person), domestic flights (400 USD per person: Kathmandu to Pokhara, Rara to Kathmandu), group transport by jeep (Pokhara to Dhorpatan), accommodation and food (lodges, homestays, wild camps) for 26 nights on the trail.

 Cost excludes: International Flights, Medical and Travel Insurance, Nepal Visa, Helicopter evacuation (should be covered by individual medical insurance), while on trek; additional meals, alcohol and bottled drinks, while in Kathmandu; all meals, drinks additional to those provided, Monastery donations, Equipment rental, Tips.